 Belle Vernon is a very small borough located in the state of Pennsylvania.
 With a population of 1,073 people and four constituent neighborhoods, Belle Vernon is the 771st largest community in Pennsylvania.
-Belle Vernon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Belle Vernon has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Belle Vernon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Belle Vernon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Belle Vernon is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Belle Vernon who work in food service (16.05%), sales jobs (13.58%), and office and administrative support (12.14%).
+There are especially a lot of people living in Belle Vernon who work in sales jobs (16.51%), food service (16.51%), and office and administrative support (10.47%).

 Belle Vernon is a somewhat ethnically-diverse borough.
 The people who call Belle Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belle Vernon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belle Vernon include Irish, German, English, and Polish.
+Important ancestries of people in Belle Vernon include Irish, German, Polish, and English.

 The most common language spoken in Belle Vernon is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.